-Holly Daffurn’s work rages from the political to the confessional, flitting from witty anecdotes to stark cutting observations.
-Featuring a combination of rhythmical and fast-paced poems mixed in with carefully crafted passages that shrug off any expectation of rhyme, the uniting feature in all of her work is a distinct and brazen honesty.
-Films of her performance poetry have been exhibited at numerous art festivals including We’re Here as part of Brighton Pride and commissioned by CAGED Arts as part of The React Poetry Project.
-Holly was commissioned by Apples & Snakes to create a podcast on the theme of Heritage in which she explored inherited mental illness – specifically bipolar disorder – receiving commendation from Ruby Wax‘s mental health organisation SANE and BipolarUK.
+Holly’s debut poetry book was published in 2019 through Bite Poetry Press, who she is now a director of and who she now works with to produce the anthologies resulting from her workshops.
+As a performance poet she has headlined gigs throughout the UK and has won multiple poetry slams.
+Her debut play ‘The Word’ was performed at Birmingham REP in 2016.
+Films of her performance poetry have been exhibited at numerous art festivals including ‘We’re Here’ as part of Brighton Pride and commissioned by CAGED Arts as part of The React Poetry Project.
+Holly was commissioned by the UK’s leading poetry organisation, Apples & Snakes, to create a podcast on the theme of ‘Heritage’ in which she explored inherited mental illness – specifically bipolar disorder – receiving commendation from Ruby Wax‘s mental health organisation SANE and BipolarUK.
 Her work has appeared in countless publications including DIVA, Bitch: Feminist Response to Pop Culture, Sluice Magazine, I Am Not A Silent Poet, Under The Fable and Sick Lit Magazine.

 In preparation for working alongside West Mercia Rape & Sexual Abuse Support Centre to provide a therapeutic writing course, Holly completed key sessions within their volunteer training course.
 She also has a Level 3 qualification in British Sign Language and is a member of LAPIDUS – the professional body promoting writing for wellbeing.
 After sixth form college Holly studied Japanese Language and Culture, English Literature and Art History at the University of Edinburgh.
 She is also DBS checked and has full public liability insurance.